A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/README.md

     - Any goblins that fled part 1 join Tsuto
   - **XP:**
     - 120xp + 20xp per goblin who joined.
-    - Interrogating Tsuto: Conditional XP, 50xp for DC 14, 75xp for DC 17, 100xp for DC 20.
-Result of roll indicates how much info he spills, up to GM.
-    - Rescuing Ameiko: 40xp for rescuing her.
-60xp for healing her to full.
-  - **Loot:**
-    - For rescuing Ameiko she rewards the Party with free lodging at the Rusty Dragon for life (worth 35sp per week each when in town)
-    - If Tsuto got away then Ameiko also rewards the PCs with a weapon bearing a +1 Potency rune (P2).

 Tsuto Kaijitsu {Half-Elf; Monk/Rogue} Creature 4
 CE, Medium.
 Laborer;